FZJ-IEK3-VSA/ETHOS_PeNALPS/documentation/ethos_penalps_tutorial/single_cooker_process_chain.md

 ```
 ## Initialize Energy Data

 Finally the energy data must be initialized.
-Therefore the energy load type must be initialized, which is electricity in this case.
-It can be either addressed to a specific state or to the activity of a stream.
-In this case it is assumed that the loading and discharging of the cooker does not required energy because its done manually.
+Therefore, the energy load type must be initialized, which is electricity in this example.
+It can either be addressed to a specific state or to the activity of a stream.
+Here the complete energy is consumed during the cooking state.
 The specific energy demand is provided in the units MJ/t.
-The input stream of the corresponding process step must be passed to the energy data to determine the mass that is processed in the state.
+An energy demand of 830.76 MJ/t is assumed it is based on the energy demand of 0.15 kWh/650 gram {cite}`Korzeniowska_Ginter_2019` p.5  The input stream of the corresponding process step must be passed to the energy data to determine the mass that is processed in the state.

 ```
 electricity_load = LoadType(name="Electricity")
 cooking_state.create_process_state_energy_data_based_on_stream_mass(
-    specific_energy_demand=1.8,
+    specific_energy_demand=830.76,
     load_type=electricity_load,
     stream=raw_materials_to_cooking_stream,
 )
 ```

 ## Create Internal Storages and Mass Balances

 The last step before the simulation is to create mass balances and storages for each process step, which are required to start the simulation.
-These are used to model input to output conversions and are mainly used for the internal processing streams.
+These are used to model input to output conversions of the process step.
+They are mainly used for the internal processing of the output and input streams during the simulation.

 ```
 process_step.create_main_mass_balance(